firefly-oss/core-banking-payment-hub/docs/technical/sca-implementation.md

 - `ScaProviderHealthIndicator`: Monitors the health of the SCA provider
 - `PaymentProvidersHealthIndicator`: Monitors the health of all payment providers, including their SCA capabilities

+## Metrics Collection

+The SCA implementation includes comprehensive metrics collection using Micrometer:

+- **Operation Timing**: Duration of SCA operations (trigger, validate, requirement check)
+- **Success/Failure Rates**: Success and failure counts for each operation
+- **Method-specific Metrics**: Metrics broken down by authentication method
+- **Biometric Authentication Metrics**: Specific metrics for biometric authentication methods

+Metrics are exposed through the `/actuator/prometheus` endpoint and can be visualized using tools like Grafana.

 ## Configuration

 SCA behavior can be configured through application properties: